 Please note that the --password-is-hex-key option is unrelated to all this.
-This flag bypasses the normal process of going from password to encryption string entirely, allowing the raw encryption key to be specified directly.
-This is useful for forensic purposes or for brute-force recovery of files with unknown passwords.
+That flag bypasses the normal process of going from password to encryption key entirely, allowing the raw encryption key to be specified directly.
+That behavior is useful for forensic purposes or for brute-force recovery of files with unknown passwords and has nothing to do with the document's actual passwords.